 The City of Seattle's Aetna and Kaiser Permanente medical plans are "grandfathered health plans" under the Patient Protection and Affordable Care Act (the Affordable Care Act).
-As the Affordable Care Act permits, a grandfathered health plan can preserve specific basic health coverage that was already in effect when Congress enacted that law.
-Being a grandfathered health plan means that your plan may not include certain consumer protections of the Affordable Care Act that apply to other plans, for example, the requirement for the provision of preventive health services without any cost-sharing.
+As the Affordable Care Act permits, a grandfathered health plan can preserve specific basic health coverage already in effect when Congress enacted that law.
+Being a grandfathered health plan means that your plan may not include certain consumer protections of the Affordable Care Act that apply to other plans, such as the requirement to provide preventive health services without cost-sharing.
 However, grandfathered health plans must comply with certain other consumer protections in the Affordable Care Act, such as eliminating lifetime limits on benefits.
 Questions?
-Contact Benefits at (206) 615-3328.
+Contact the Benefits Unit at (206) 615-1340.

-Important Notice from the City of Seattle About Your Prescription Drug Coverage and Medicare for Plan Year 2022
+Important Notice from the City of Seattle About Your Prescription Drug Coverage and Medicare for Plan Year 2025

 Please read this notice carefully and keep it where you can find it.
-This notice has information about your current prescription drug coverage with the City of Seattle and about your options under Medicare's prescription drug coverage.
+This notice has information about your current prescription drug coverage with the City of Seattle and your options under Medicare's prescription drug coverage.
 This information can help you decide whether or not you want to join a Medicare drug plan.
 If you are considering joining, you should compare your current coverage, including which drugs are covered at what cost, with the coverage and costs of the plans offering Medicare prescription drug coverage in your area.
-Information about where you can get help to make decisions about your prescription drug coverage is at the end of this notice.
+At the end of this notice is information about where to get help making decisions about your prescription drug coverage.